Leo3418/leo3418.github.io/collections/_posts/en/2020-04-24-restarting-personal-site.md

 blog posts about it.
 But of course, my reading is not limited to a single resource; instead, I often combine knowledge and steps across multiple resources and produce something not described by any single existing webpage.
+It would be very helpful if I write an article describing everything I've done, so just in case the same task needs to be performed again, the resources I would need could reduce from several different webpages to a single article, which is great.

 For example, in 2018, I decided to install a GNU/Linux distribution on my laptop to ditch virtual machines.
-My laptop has a dedicated NVIDIA GPU, which brought more harm than good on GNU/Linux. nouveau, the video driver shipped with Fedora, which is the distribution I chose, consumed a lot of battery power, so I replaced it with Bumblebee.
+My laptop has a dedicated NVIDIA GPU, which brought more harm than good on GNU/Linux. nouveau, the video driver shipped with Fedora, which is the distribution I chose, consumed a lot of battery power, so I replaced it with Bumblebee using the steps described by a Fedora Project Wiki article.
 Since then, every time after the lid is closed, the laptop would wake up immediately after it goes to sleep, with dedicated GPU, Bluetooth, and touchpad all stopped working.
 I searched on the Internet for a solution.
 Luckily for me, the ArchWiki has a workaround command for this issue, but it must be run every time after the system resumes from sleep.
 Well, at least the problem had been reduced to "how to run a script after system resumes", and a Google search directed me to use `systemd-suspend.service`.
 Problem solved!
+But before reaching this stage, I had read at least three articles.
+In the future, if the driver would need to be reinstalled, then I would have to pull out all the three webpages to recall the steps.

 Creating a perfect Fedora installation on my laptop was complicated and uneasy.
 There were numerous nontrivial steps, and I feared for being unable to